ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 in the 2480s and some stadia still keep it for its

 extra-grippy surface (and the fact that it's always entertaining when players fall down!).
-Apply a +1 modifierr to the Armour roll every time a player Falls Over or is Knocked Down whilst playing on astrogranite.
+Apply a +1 modifier to the Armour roll every time a player Falls Over or is Knocked Down whilst playing on astrogranite.
 In addition, if a player Falls Over whilst Rushing on astrogranite,